University of Cambridge

 Education and Awards

-- Biological Sciences Research Council Collaborative Awards in Science and Engineering Studentship, in association with Plymouth Marine Laboratories
+- Biotechnology and Biological Sciences Research Council Collaborative Awards in Science and Engineering (BBSRC CASE) Studentship

 My research interests lie in vitamin metabolism, the evolution of vitamin auxotrophy and symbiosis.
 A complex pattern of vitamin auxotrophy exists across the eukaryotic tree of life, and evidence suggests that the evolution of vitamin-related pathways through specific gene loss (and gain) events has driven the differentiation of auxotrophy that exists between species (Helliwell et al. Trends and Genetics.
 2013).
 The importance of this process in terms of shaping communities on the one hand, and facilitating symbioses between organisms on the other, is only just beginning to be recognized.